-When a report is received, a student conduct administrator designated by the Office of Student Conduct will gather information regarding the alleged incident in order to determine the appropriate means of resolution, including through meeting with the reporter and potentially with others who have knowledge of the incident.
+When a report is received, a student conduct administrator designated by the Office of Student Conduct will gather information regarding the alleged incident in order to determine the appropriate means of resolution.
 During the initial inquiry, the administrator will review all available information related to a report.
 Based on the information available, the level of detail known about an incident, the interest and willingness of a reporter to participate in the student conduct process, and whether the report is related to a University policy, the administrator will determine the appropriate path for each case.
 Available options include: